 Add Cardio to Your Routine

 Getting your heart rate up with moderate cardio can burn a significant amount of calories and help with fat loss in a short period of time.
 Your goal should be to complete 30-40 minutes of cardio a day for about four or five days a week.
-When you are first starting your exercise routing, you may want to gradually ease into this cadence to minimize the burnout factor.
+When you are first starting your exercise routine, you may want to gradually ease into this cadence to minimize the burnout factor.
 For example, start at two days the first week, then three the next, and four the third week.
 When you begin building more stamina, try HIIT training.
 High Intensity Interval Training is a cardio exercise training that incorporates alternating periods of intense exercises and less intense rest periods.

 In terms of equipment, a rowing machine is a safe pick for virtually any beginner.
 It works out your abs, biceps, quadriceps, and back.
 It also helps you to develop muscles – even though its primary function is as a cardio workout tool.
 Start off your routine by placing the handle in your hands, palms down.
 Then, position your feet firmly on the platforms.
 Maintain straight posture and then extend your legs while pulling the bar into your body until your elbows are slightly beyond your torso.
 Return to the starting position and repeat until you get in a full workout.